-Having trained over 6,000 software engineers, we know what it takes to crack the toughest tech interviews.
+Having trained over 13,500 software engineers, we know what it takes to crack the toughest tech interviews.
 Since 2014, Interview Kickstart alums have been landing lucrative offers from FAANG and Tier-1 tech companies, with an average salary hike of 49%.
-The highest ever offer received by an IK alum is a whopping $933,000!
+The highest-ever offer received by an IK alum is a whopping $1.26 Million!

-At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Apple, and other top Silicon Valley tech companies.
+At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Google, and other top Silicon Valley tech companies.

 Want to nail your next tech interview?
 Sign up for our FREE Webinar.